 Serving 397 students in grades Kindergarten-5, Lincoln Elementary School ranks in the bottom 50% of all schools in Oregon for overall test scores (math proficiency is top 50%, and reading proficiency is top 50%).

-The percentage of students achieving proficiency in math is 25-29% (which is lower than the Oregon state average of 31%).
+The percentage of students achieving proficiency in math is 31% (which is equal to the Oregon state average of 31%).
 The percentage of students achieving proficiency in reading/language arts is 35-39% (which is lower than the Oregon state average of 44%).

 Minority enrollment is 29% of the student body (majority Hispanic), which is lower than the Oregon state average of 42% (majority Hispanic).